-Pension reform in St. Vincent and the Grenadines will have to take place by 2024 if “draconian changes”, such as, for example, increasing National Insurance Services (NIS) contribution rates by 10 percentage points are to be avoided.
+Pension reform in St. Vincent and the Grenadines will have to take place by 2024 if “draconian changes”, such as increasing National Insurance Services (NIS) contribution rates by 10 percentage points are to be avoided.

 “So, the NIS is currently unsustainable in the medium and long term,” NIS Executive Director, Stewart Haynes told the media at a consultation in Kingstown on Tuesday.

 “Based on management’s and the external actuaries’ opinion, those measures will have to be implemented before 2024.
 Otherwise we’re looking at draconian changes thereafter,” Haynes said.

 “We’d like them to happen before 2024 and the management narrative and position paper are strong on that.
 So, we’re hoping that it will be implemented,” he said in response to a question after a presentation on the state of the NIS.

 In 2021, four years after the government outlined six options for pension reform, the issue was, again brought on the front burner as this category of spending continues to burn a hole in the government coffers.

 Last year, Finance Minister Camillo Gonsalves estimated that pension payouts in 2022 would be EC$60.3 million, adding that these outlays are unsustainable.

 The situation at the NIS exists even as Haynes pointed out, on Tuesday, that for 85% of pensioners, their NIS pension is their only shield against poverty.

 When asked, Haynes did not speculation on the factors that might prevent the needed changes from taking place by the time identified by the NIS and actuaries.

 “… I can’t say what will stop it.
 What I can say is that I would give the best advice,” he said, reiterating that when it comes to social security matters, he is an advisor to the Cabinet.